July 9-16, and July 16-23, 2017

 Schedule Classes run Monday through Friday, with four class periods per day.

 In the evening there are lectures, concerts, madrigal singing in the courtyard, English country dancing, drop-in playing sessions, the AEM Auction, and socializing with early music enthusiasts from all over the world.
 Saturday is a day of rehearsals and concerts, including student concerts featuring music prepared in class.

 Music teachers Learn new repertoire, expand your teaching tools, and receive documentation for CEU’s from your school system.
-You won’t want to miss our high-energy traditional music class with recorder virtuoso Nina Stern and frame drum master Glen Velez.
-(Week 2) A scholarship for a music teacher is available this year.
+You won’t want to miss our high-energy traditional music class with recorder virtuoso Nina Stern and frame drum master Glen Velez (Week 2).